 A simple example of that could be where we’re going to really heavily weight the item before the start of stage two because that’s a huge indicator that were likely to get to a purchase.
 So anytime that happens, we’re going to really give a lot of credit to that particular activity, and then subsequently in this example, we’re seeing a big reward also for the thing that brings the lead in; you know, bring something into the top of the funnel, and then also the item prior to stage three gets a fair bit of credit.

-So you can see that this algorithm-based [attribution], that’s very complex.
+So you can see that this algorithm-based [attribution channel], that’s very complex.
 Some companies are there, but many of the challenges associated with that a really about getting the data.
 When using multi-touch attribution, the simple answer is it is more complex than single touch but you do get a more accurate picture of what is driving customer behavior and where you should really start to be applying credit—and therefore, helping you understand what touch points you should be really focusing on in terms of your campaign and promotions spend, and what types of content is really working.
-So that’s a quick introduction into multi-touch attribution.
+So that’s a quick introduction into multi-touch attribution marketing channels.
 Thanks for stopping by.

 Where should you start?

 This depends on your organization’s maturity and access to data.
 Most companies start with single-touch attribution as it’s the easiest and also requires less complexity from a data perspective.
 More advanced marketing organizations will have moved on from single-touch and will be trying to advance their capabilities with more sophisticated multi-touch attribution methodologies.